 With the variable magnification, I can zoom through to 4x.
 This really helps with mid-range shots or fine-tuning my closer-range shooting.

 If you like throw-levers to help slam through magnification quickly, check these out.

 The parallax is fixed from the factory.
 My sight picture didn’t move as I adjusted my head.

 The Vortex Optics Crossfire II has a 30mm tube, and can be accommodated by any 30mm ring set.
 The Vortex Optics Tactical rings are what I use.

 For 3-gun competitions where equipment takes a beating, I definitely think that the Vortex Optics Crossfire II 1-4×24 is worth every penny.

 - The 1-4x24 Crossfire II Riflescope is one of many configurations in the Crossfire II line.
-The V-Brite reticle uses the v-plax Format with battery-powered electronics to illuminate the center dot for...
+The V-Brite reticle uses the v-plex format with battery-powered electronics to brighten the center dot.